-- 1. Industry sponsorship refers to sponsorship from private companies which are not related to the lead applicant in terms of ownership or management and should in general be the user of the project deliverables.
-To avoid conflict of interest, such companies should not be the equipment/service suppliers of the project. - 2.
-Other sources of financial contribution refers to contribution to the project obtained from various parties, including funding provided by the lead applicant, contribution in cash or in-kind from supporting parties, e.g. charitable organisations, venture capitalists, individuals, etc. It can also include personal contribution by project team members.
+Moreover, to avoid conflict of interests, sponsors should not be the equipment/service suppliers of the project.

+- 2. Other sources of financial contribution refers to contribution to the project obtained from various parties, including funding provided by the lead applicant, contribution in cash or in-kind from supporting parties, e.g. charitable organisations, individuals, etc. It can also include personal contribution by project team members.
 They shall exclude industry sponsorship as mentioned above and project income. - 3.
 Total financial contribution refers to the summation of industry sponsorship and other sources of financial contribution. - 4.
 Industry sponsorship and other sources of financial contribution can either be in cash or in-kind or a combination of both.
-In-kind sponsorship in the form of equipment or consumables would only be accepted if: - (a) the in-kind sponsorship is essential to the project and is contributed specifically for the project; and - (b) documentary proof of the value of sponsorship has been provided to facilitate a fair assessment of the value of contribution, e.g. details of the valuation for new and used equipment and consumables.
+In-kind sponsorship in the form of equipment or consumables would only be accepted if:

+- (a) the in-kind sponsorship is essential to the project and is contributed specifically for the project; and - (b) documentary proof of the value of sponsorship has been provided to facilitate a fair assessment of the value of contribution, e.g. details of the valuation for new and used equipment and consumables.
+In general the applicant should provide two independent quotations for each piece of in-kind sponsorship.
+Under special circumstances such as the sponsor being the sole supplier of an item, or the item is unique in terms of IP ownership or technology, in which case there is genuine difficulties in obtaining a second independent quotation, other form of documentary evidence from the sponsor may be accepted.